ImperialCollegeLondon/ReCoDE-SPH-solver-2D-NS/README.md

-# Description of the code

-## Overview
+# Overview

-The code in `v2` contains a serial C++ implementation of the algorithm described in `SPH.md`.
-The variables associated with the particles' positions, velocities and forces, are stored as members of an object called `SPH`.
-The methods of the SPH class manifest the functions that embody the steps of the algorithm.
-While the current version of the code produces accurate results, subsequent chapters will enhance its capabilities and improve its structure.
-The functionality and rationale behind each improvement will be analysed in detail.
+The code herein contains a serial C++ implementation of the SPH methodology described in `SPH.md`.
+The variables associated with the particles' positions, velocities and forces, are stored as members of an object called `fluid`, while the methods of another class called sph_solver manifest the steps of the algorithm.

-## Files
+# Files

 The `src` directory comprises five `*.cpp` files and their corresponding header (`*.h`) files, as well as the files to build the code.